moderntribe/tribe-storage-statically-cdn/README.md

 **Sample Nginx Proxy**

-> Replace <PUBLIC CLOUD PROVIDER HOST + PATH> below with your cloud provider's URL.
+> Replace `account.blob.core.windows.net` below with your cloud provider's hostname.
 Using the example from
 > above it would be: `account.blob.core.windows.net/container`

 ```nginx